yilu1021/gdk-for-unity/content/docs/projects/fps/tutorial.md

 <%(#Expandable title="Can I make my snapshots human-readable?")%>

 Yes, there is a `spatial` command that will convert snapshots to a human-readable format.
 However, you cannot launch a deployment from a human-readable snapshot, so it must be converted back to binary before it is usable.
-To find out more about working with snapshots you can read about the [spatial snapshot command](https://docs.improbable.io/reference/<%(Var key="worker_sdk_version")%>/shared/operate/snapshots#convert-a-snapshot).
+To find out more about working with snapshots you can read about the [spatial snapshot command](https://docs.improbable.io/reference/{{ $.Site.Params.worker_sdk_version }}/shared/operate/snapshots#convert-a-snapshot).

 While they are human-readable and you can manually edit the values of the properties within, be careful to not make mistakes that will inhibit the conversion back to binary form!
 <%(/Expandable)%>